enokidotsite/panel/readme.md

 ### Modern features with none of the headache

 Because we use javascript to create our static website, we can bundle that javascript and include it in our HTML output.
 This effectively gives you all of the benefits of server-side rendering (load-times, accessibility, deployable anywhere, etc) with none of the implementation nightmares.

+### Automatically generated admin Panel

+Great for client projects and creating your site without ever having to touch code.
+This is very far along, but not yet included in the starter kit. *More soon…*

 ## Sections